 Accessories Description Heating jacket Is used to stabilize the temperature of the fluids in the sensor.
 Water, water vapor and other non-corrosive liquids are permitted for use as fluids.
 If using oil as a heating medium, please consult with Endress+Hauser.
-Heating jackets cannot be used with sensors fitted with a rupture disk.
-If ordered together with the measuring device: order code for "Enclosed accessories" Option RB "heating jacket, G 1/2" internal thread" Option RC "heating jacket, G 3/4" internal thread" Option RD "Heating jacket, NPT 1/2" internal thread" Option RE "Heating jacket, NPT 3/4" internal thread" If ordered subsequently: Use the order code with the product root DK8003.
-Special Documentation SD02156D
+Heating jackets cannot be used with sensors fitted with a rupture disk. ■ If ordered together with the measuring device: order code for "Enclosed accessories" Option RB "heating jacket, G 1/2" internal thread" Option RC "heating jacket, G 3/4" internal thread" Option RD "Heating jacket, NPT 1/2" internal thread" Option RE "Heating jacket, NPT 3/4" internal thread" If a days days have a secretary and the If ordered subsequently: Use the order code with the product root DK8003.
+Special Documentation SD02151D